makma/fingerprintjs.com/content/blog/how-android-wallpaper-images-can-threaten-your-privacy.md

 ![](https://lh4.googleusercontent.com/wZzelSbxnRMYVCB2uZ9LApfDN3KPKyYZ-DToP-adwRSzcQv_1nVisyhz-PdkyspqgQWjbmaN_HHQU9IXMeyd9-MaEHFW3tG3QKJdJsKiOmMw4DheEsUdcetMmtlXA6iU7Ibi10Pk=s0)

-A visualization of how the K-means method works, courtesy of [vas3k](https://vas3k.com/blog/machine_learning/).
+Above is a visualization of how the K-means method works, courtesy of [vas3k](https://vas3k.com/blog/machine_learning/).
 This particular case is 3-means in a 2-dimensional space.

 In the case of Android, colors are represented in the [HSL](https://en.wikipedia.org/wiki/HSL_and_HSV) color space and distance is calculated using classical measures of [euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance).
 The results are three shades of an image  that are  equidistant (in the color space) from every pixel of the image.